henryfaulkner/Artists-Saved-Songs-Playlists/README.md

 ## Development

 - Start server in one terminal
-- Use 'npm run scss' for continuous CSS compilation in another terminal
+- Use 'npm run watch-sass' for continuous CSS compilation in another terminal or 'npm run compile-sass' for immediate compilation.